Robust Monotone Submodular Function Maximization: Main Results

+Which implies that $g(A)=(1-\eta)f(A)\geq (1-\eta)\beta(3\eta,\frac{k-5}{k-1}) g(OPT(k,N,1)).$ Applying Lemma \ref{subkey} with $\alpha=\frac{k-5}{k-1}$ finishes the proof.
 As an example, for $k\geq55$ the value of the ratio is $\geq 0.6$.
-Additionally, we can use different bounds for small $k$ to get better guarantees in that regime, since for $z\not\in \{a_1,a_2\}$, $f(A-z)\geq f(\{a_1,a_2\})\geq \big(1-\big(1-\frac{1}{k-1}\big)^2\big)g(OPT(k,N,1))$. \end{proof} The result also implies that for large $k$, if the output of Algorithm \ref{greedy} (the greedy algorithm) has a minimizer $a_i$ with $i\geq 3$, then the greedy set is $\approx (1-1/e)$ approximate for $(k,N,1)$.
-This is because, for such an instance we can assume that the set contains copies of $a_1,a_2$ and then apply Theorem \ref{2cpy}.
-Moreover, if we copy the first $i$ elements for $i\geq 3$, we get the same guarantee but with worse asymptotics, so copying more than first two does not result in a gain, On the other hand, copying just one element, $a_1$, gives a tight guarantee of 0.5.
+Additionally, we can use more precise bounds of the greedy algorithm for small $k$ to get better guarantees in that regime. \end{proof} The result also implies that for large $k$, if the output set $A$, of Algorithm \ref{greedy} (the greedy algorithm), has a minimizer $a_i$ with $i\geq 3$, then $g(A)=f(A-a_i)\geq (1-1/e)g(OPT(k,N,1))$, i.e. the greedy algorithm is $(1-1/e)$ approximate for the robust problem in this situation.
+This is because, for such an instance we can assume that the set contains copies of $a_1,a_2$ without changing anything and then Theorem \ref{2cpy} applies.

+Moreover, if instead of just the first two, we copy the first $i$ elements for $i\geq 3$, we get the same guarantee but with worse asymptotics, so copying more than first two does not result in a gain.
+On the other hand, copying just one element, $a_1$, gives a tight guarantee of 0.5 (proof omitted).

 Since $(1-1/e)$ is the best possible guarantee achievable asymptotically, we now shift focus to case of $\tau>1$ but $\ll k$, and generalize the above ideas to get an asymptotically $(1-1/e)$ approximate algorithm in presence of copies.